Sustainable fabrics – our guide to the best

 Staying on top of sustainable clothing brands can be a tricky task, but looking at a brand’s commitment to the environment can be worthwhile.

-Many of the brands that Liz loves to wear, such as Asquith (enjoy 15% off with LIZLOVES), Baukjen (enjoy 20% off with LIZLOVES20) and Lavender Hill (enjoy 10% off with LIZLOVES), offer sustainability statements on their website so you can shop safe in the knowledge the materials are ethically and fairly sourced.
+Many of the brands that Liz loves to wear, such as Asquith (enjoy 20% off with LIZLOVES) and Baukjen (enjoy 15% off with LIZLOVES15), offer sustainability statements on their website so you can shop safe in the knowledge the materials are ethically and fairly sourced.

 Recycled and vintage textiles are usually the most sustainable, but this isn’t always an option.
 We’ve taken a closer look at the best fabrics for the planet, and what to look for when you buy them.